compbiomed/singleCellTK/exec/SCTK_runQC_Documentation.md

 -b, --base_path (required).
 Base path for the output from the preprocessing algorithm

 -P, --preproc (required).
 Algorithm used for preprocessing.
-One of One of 'CellRangerV2', 'CellRangerV3', 'BUStools', 'STARSolo', 'SEQC', 'Optimus', 'DropEst', 'SceRDS', 'CountMatrix'.
+One of One of 'CellRangerV2', 'CellRangerV3', 'BUStools', 'STARSolo', 'SEQC', 'Optimus', 'DropEst', 'SceRDS' and 'CountMatrix'.

 -s, --sample (required).
 Name of the sample.
 This will be prepended to the cell barcodes.